rsmoorthy/docker/registry-forwarder/README.md

 # Docker Registry Forwarder

-Easily pull and push local private registries.
-The image is only 8MB in size
+Easily pull and push to local private registries, without needing SSL certificates.
+The image is only 18MB in size

 ## Synopsis